-- National Honor Society (NHS patch affixed to bottom left of the Beta Club Stole): NHS academic and conduct standards are defined in the school's charter. - National Beta Club (gold stole with patch affixed to right side): Beta Club academic and conduct standards are defined in the school's charter. - Honor Graduate (gold cord): Awarded to students who maintain a cumulative core average of 90 or above.
+- National Honor Society (NHS white stole): NHS academic and conduct standards are defined in the school's charter. - National Beta Club (gold stole with patch affixed to right side): Beta Club academic and conduct standards are defined in the school's charter. - Honor Graduate (gold cord): Awarded to students who maintain a cumulative core average of 90 or above and graduate with a College Preparatory or College Preparatory with Distinction Diploma. - College Preparatory with Distinction (gold, blue, and white cord): Awarded to students that meet all College Preparatory with Distinction Diploma requirements. - Valedictorian/Salutatorian (medallion)